Carr leads No. 6 Texas against Oklahoma

 Texas Longhorns (11-1) at Oklahoma Sooners (9-3)

-The Longhorns play their first true road game after going 11-1 with a 2-1 record in neutral-site games to begin the season.
-Texas ranks third in the Big 12 with 25.3 defensive rebounds per game led by Timmy Allen averaging 4.0.
+The Longhorns play their first true road game after going 11-1 with a 2-1 record in neutral-site games to start the season.
+Texas scores 83.8 points and has outscored opponents by 21.6 points per game.

 The Sooners and Longhorns match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Sherfield is averaging 18 points and 3.8 assists for the Sooners.
-Tanner Groves is averaging 11.1 points over the last 10 games for Oklahoma.
+TOP PERFORMERS: Grant Sherfield is scoring 18.0 points per game with 2.8 rebounds and 3.8 assists for the Sooners.
+Tanner Groves is averaging 11.1 points and 6.9 rebounds while shooting 55.4% over the last 10 games for Oklahoma.

-Carr is shooting 44.6% from beyond the arc with 2.8 made 3-pointers per game for the Longhorns, while averaging 17.8 points, 4.3 assists and 1.8 steals.
+Carr is averaging 17.8 points, 4.3 assists and 1.8 steals for the Longhorns.
 Tyrese Hunter is averaging 11.3 points and 3.2 assists over the past 10 games for Texas.

 LAST 10 GAMES: Sooners: 8-2, averaging 71.1 points, 28.6 rebounds, 15.7 assists, 5.8 steals and 2.5 blocks per game while shooting 51.8% from the field.
 Their opponents have averaged 61.8 points per game.